whitewater-guide/whitewater-guide/README.md

 6. `git secret reveal` to show secrets
 7. Launch backend stack you want to develop client against with `yarn run dev:start` or `yarn run local:start` and then `yarn run local:deploy`

-### Local docker-machine
+### In `local` environment

+To make this configuration work, you'll need:

+- read access to AWS ECR to get docker images
+- `.env.local` config files obtained via `git secret reveal` or manually distributed
+- (Optional) obtain images dump via `dev:images` or manually distributed
+- (Optional) obtain database dump

+Step-by-step guide:

+1. Run `local:start`.
+This will start and prepare local docker-machine in virtualbox.
-If you run no more than one docker-machine at a time, then ip is stable.
+2. If you run no more than one local docker-machine at a time, then ip is stable.
-Get this ip with `docker-machine ip ww-local` and add it to your hosts file as `ww-local.io`.
+    Get this ip with `docker-machine ip ww-local` and add it to your hosts file as `local.whitewater.guide` and subdomains, like this:

+        ```
+        192.168.99.100 local.whitewater.guide
+        192.168.99.100 s3.local.whitewater.guide
+        192.168.99.100 api.local.whitewater.guide
+        192.168.99.100 puzzle.local.whitewater.guide
+        192.168.99.100 admin.local.whitewater.guide
+        ```

+        It's one-time operation, so no script to automate this (PR welcome)

+3. Run `yarn local:deploy` to deploy wwguide stack onto `ww-local` docker-machine
+4. From your host machine, you can now use browser to access production environment on `http://local.whitewater.guide`
-Then in web and mobile packages set urls in `env.development` to point to `ww-local.io` as backend.
+5. (Optional) Then in web and mobile packages set urls in `env.development` to point to `local.whitewater.guide` as backend.
     This is required, as facebook auth needs stable callback url.

 It's recommended to get images dump via `dev:images`, or ask me for archive. `local:start` will copy images to docker-machine